Charles L. Bowers School Farm

 - A 79-plot Community Garden for those interested in renting a garden plot

-- A horse leasing program for those who have a love for horses and riding
+- A Community Horse Program for those who have a love for horses and riding

 - A seasonal farm stand that is stocked with fresh veggies and eggs from our gardens and hens at Bowers Farm!